codinggilm/Recipe-Explorer/README.md

 # Recipe Explorer
-#### An App to search, find and cook more than 1,000,000 recipes!
+#### Search, find and cook more than 1,000,000 recipes!

 ## Description
-A cooking web application which fetches data from an external API.
+A cooking web app which fetches data from an external API.
 You can find your favourite dish and find out how to cook it!
-It also provides information on the required ingredients needed to build a specific dish and it will update the ingredients based on how many servings you want.
+It also provides information on the required ingredients for each dish and updates them based on how many servings you want.

-You can also save a list of your preferred dishes and create your very own custom shopping list for the ingredients you need.
+You can also save all your preferred dishes and create your very own custom shopping list of the ingredients you need.

 ## Features
 *	User can search over 1,000,000 recipes.